Smithsonian/NZCBI-DataComputingDocs/README.md

-Data & Computing at the Smithsonian National Zoo & Conservation Biology Institute.
+Practical data & domputing documentation for researchers at the Smithsonian National Zoo & Conservation Biology Institute.